-Field Name Туре Description Requirement metadata JSON Object Metadata for the container object.
-This field includes any user and data system metadata specified in the request body metadata field, along with storage system metadata generated by the cloud storage system.
+Туре Description Requirement JSON Object Metadata for the container object.
+This field includes any user and data system metadata specified in the request message body metadata field, along with storage system metadata generated by the cloud storage system.
 See Clause 16 for a further description of metadata.
-Mandatory exports JSON Object A structure for each protocol that is enabled for this container object (see Clause 13) Optional ^a snapshots JSON Array URI(s) of the SnapShot container objects Optional ^a childrenrange JSON String The range of the children returned in the children field Mandatory children JSON Array Names of the children objects in the container object.
+Mandatory JSON Object A structure for each protocol that is enabled for this container object (see Clause 13) Optional a JSON Array URIs of the snapshot container objects Optional a JSON String The children of the container expressed as a range.
+If a range of children is requested, this field indicates the children returned as a range.
+Mandatory JSON Array Names of the children objects in the container object.
 All children names shall have reserved characters escaped according to RFC 3986, e.g., the "%" character in a name would be replaced with "%25".
 Mandatory Children that are container objects shall have "/" appended to the child name.
-Children that are references shall have "?" appended to the child name. ^a Returned only if present.
-1
+Children that are references shall have "?" appended to the child name.
+JSON Object JSON Object JSON Array JSON String JSON Object Metadata for the container object.
+This field includes any user and data system metadata specified in the request message body metadata field, along with storage system metadata generated by the cloud storage system.
+See Clause 16 for a further description of metadata.
+JSON Object A structure for each protocol that is enabled for this container object (see Clause 13) URIs of the snapshot container objects The children of the container expressed as a range.
+If a range of children is requested, this field indicates the children returned as a range.
+JSON Array Names of the children objects in the container object.
+All children names shall have reserved characters escaped according to RFC 3986, e.g., the "%" character in a name would be replaced with "%25". • Children that are container objects shall have "/" appended to the child name.